kchinzei/PCA9xxxPWM/README.md

 ### PCA995xA series specific functions

-You need to set current gain for PCA995xA devices.
+You can use current control for PCA995xA devices.
 Note that there aren't equivalent member functions for other devices.

 ```C++
 void PCA995xAPWM::current(uint8_t port, float vp);
 void PCA995xAPWM::current(float *vP);
 ```

-`pwm()` uses current control for PCA995xA devices.
+By default `pwm()` uses current control for PCA995xA devices.
 It also uses PWM control for finer control when value is small.
 You can take full control of both `pwm()` and `current()` by turning on `set_current_control_mode()`.

 ```C++
 void PCA995xAPWM::set_current_control_mode(bool mode)